Alpha9304/databases-final-project/README.md

 - In the Control Panel, in the MySQL row, click admin.
 This will open phpMyAdmin
 - Click the Databases tab.
 Under create new database, enter the database name in the index.php file and hit create
 - Click the created database.
 Click the SQL tab.
 Enter the DDL SQL queries into the box and click "Go"
+- Copy all the content of insert_ranges.sql and paste it into the SQL query box (same place you entered the DDL) and click "Go"
 - Navigate to: http://localhost/gun-range-website/index.html

 ## Notes